gokai/tim/README.md

 ## Usage

-Run
+On Linux make sure `tim.py` is executable and run

 ```
-tim.py [database]
+./tim.py [database]
 ```

 The database argument is the filename of the database to use.
 If the file exists it has to be a valid TIM database or the program will crash.
 If the file does not exist it will be created.

+When database is not given "master.sqlite" in the current working directory is used.

+For testing purposes you can also use ":memory:" to create an in-memory database.
+This functions exactly like a normal database, except it will disappear when you close the program.

 ## Database